microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 declare %dx.types.HitObject @dx.op.hitObject_FromRayQuery.AttrT(
     i32,                           ; opcode
     i32,                           ; ray query
+    i32,                           ; hit kind
     AttrT*)                        ; attributes
     nounwind argmemonly
 ```
-This is used for the HLSL overload of `HitObject::FromRayQuery` that takes `RayQuery` and the user-defined `Attribute` struct.
+This is used for the HLSL overload of `HitObject::FromRayQuery` that takes `RayQuery`, a user-defined hit kind, and `Attribute` struct.
 `AttrT` is the user-defined intersection attribute struct type.
 See `ReportHit` for definition.

 Validation errors: